Also known as: allergic rhinitis, hay fever.

 What are the symptoms of rhinitis?

-Common symptoms include congestion, sneezing, runny nose, itching of the nose, throat, eyes, mouth and ears (children with perennial rhinitis may in addition, present with recurrent ear infections, breathing through the mouth, snoring, and the “allergic salute” which is rubbing of the itchy nose upwards causing a crease to form across the bridge of the nose).
+Children with perennial rhinitis may in addition, present with recurrent ear infections, breathing through the mouth, snoring, and the “allergic salute” which is rubbing of the itchy nose upwards causing a crease to form across the bridge of the nose.

 What are rhinitis care options?